nasa/DdsJs/README.md

 be installed onto the target application as a Node.js module.
 The `Bin`-variants of **DDS.js** must also be distributed with the add-on.

+# Using the DDS.js Built Add-on

+With the NPM package containing the **DDS.js** built add-on installed on the target application, the API provided by said add-on can be used as any other Node.js module.
+Following is a sample Node.js "console" application that subscribes to the `OverallInformation` samples defined in the example module's `HostMonitor.idl` file:

+    const DDS = require("dds-hostmonitor").DDS;
+    const HostMonitor = require("dds-hostmonitor").HostMonitor;

+    var particip = DDS.createDomainParticipant(
+        /* Domain ID */0
+    );

+    var subscriber = particip.createSubscriber();

+    var overallInfoTopic = particip.createTopic(
+        HostMonitor.OverallInformationTopic
+    );

+    var overallInfoReader = subscriber.createDataReader(
+        overallInfoTopic
+    );

+    var printSamples = (error, samples, sampleInfos) => {
+        if (error) {
+            console.out("ERROR in take(): " + error);
+        } else {
+            console.out(JSON.stringify(samples));
+        }
+    };

+    var timerObj = setInterval(
+        () => {
+            overallInfoReader.take(
+                /* Max sample count */ 100,
+                /* Unused */ 0,
+                printSamples
+            );
+        },
+        1000
+    );

+    process.on("SIGINT", () => {
+        clearInterval(timerObj);
+        timerObj = null;
+        particip.deleteContainedEntities();
+        overallInfoReader = null;
+        overallInfoTopic = null;
+        subscriber = null;
+        particip = null;
+    });

+Inclusion of the **DDS.js** module is by the name given in `package.json`.
+The lone JS file in the example directory, `index.js`, basically relays the inclusion to the module via the `bindings` package.
+The aforementioned file can contain additional content at the developer's discretion.

+The module produced by **DDS.js** will contain *two* namespaces within it.
+The first namespace, called `DDS`, will contain the standard DDS calls and definitions (such as QoS structures).
+The only use of this namespace in the previous code appears when creating the DDS Domain Participant with `DDS.createDomainParticipant()`.
+The call is required to specify the DDS domain ID as the first argument.
+The second argument is optional and, if specified, must be an instance of the `DDS.DomainParticipantQos`.
+The recommended way to acquire an instance of this structure is to call `DDS.getDefaultParticipantQos()`.
+The fields in the returned object reflect those of the QoS structure defined in standard DDS.

+From the participant spawn several of the standard objects.
+In this simple example, the participant is used to create a `Subscriber` instance via the `createSubscriber()` method in the returned participant object.
+The participant object also creates the topic, but creation of IDL-specific topics requires a discussion of the other produced namespace.

+The second namespace in the module will take its name directly from the top-level IDL module name in the provided source IDL file.
+In this case, the top-level module is called `HostMonitor`, thus the produced namespace uses the same name.
+This module contains definitions for all of the data structures and topics defined in the IDL file.
+In this case, only one structure/topic called `OverallInformation` is defined.
+In order to create a topic instance, a helper object that follows the pattern `<TopicName>Topic` is created for every topic worthy data structure found in the IDL file.
+For `OverallInformation`, thus, the name of the helper object is `OverallInformationTopic`.
+Passing this helper to the DDS participant's `createTopic()` call takes care of both topic creation and type registration.
+The default type name is used when registering the type (by specifying `nullptr` in the underlying `register_type()` C++ call).

+The sample code should run, attempting to `take()` samples every second, and printing whatever it received.
+At the time of this writing, **DDS.js** does not support event-driven sample ingest, such as those that could be defined via either a `WaitSet` or via callbacks.
+The code should stop upon receiving a `SIGINT` event, usually via `Ctrl+C`.

 # Applicable Licenses

 ## ANTLR and StringTemplate